cds-snc/canadalogin-static-website/website/src/en/users/get-started/create-account.md

 To help prevent your account and your personal information from being compromised, consider strengthening your password by using:
 - Unique phrases that only you recognize
 - A passphrase instead of a single word.
-For example, combine multiple words with spaces (e.g., “pillow moose dish”).
+For example, combine multiple words with spaces (e.g., “pillow moose dish”)
 - Numbers and special characters
-- A longer password that you can still remember.
+- A longer password that you can still remember

 Avoid easy-to-guess passwords like ones that use:
 - Common phrases or repeated characters, like abc or 111